Americans improved their view of Muslims after 9/11:

 attack, etc. In some areas of the world, it involves imprisonment,

-assassination, torture, and mass murder -- occasionally genocide.
+execution, torture, and mass murder -- occasionally genocide.
 Without such action, then it is our

 opinion that no religious intolerance has occurred.
 A negative view of